gregofgreg5/magick-ink2020/magic-item-archive.md

 A small, unassuming knife with a sinister black blade, with a diamond jeweled pommel.

->When you attack a creature with this knife and roll a 20 on the attack roll, that target takes an extra 6 slashing damage.
+>**When you attack a creature with this knife and roll a 20 on the attack roll, that target takes an extra 6 slashing damage.
 Then roll another d20.
-If you roll a 20, you lop off a part of the target body, appropriate to the size of the weapon.
+If you roll a 20, you lop off a part of the target body, appropriate to the size of the weapon**.
 While unlikely to sever a limb from a medinum+ target, the knife can sever hands, feet, fingers, etc. and/or cleave large open wounds.
 The effect of such a loss to be determined by the DM (e.g., target loses 1d2 each round, etc.)

 ### the hand, Sinister Knife